plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Gets a sales price customer class.
+Gets a customer class for a sales price.
 The ID of the sales price and the ID of the customer class must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$customerClassId</td>
-        <td>The ID of the customer class</td>
+        <td>The unique ID of the customer class</td>
     </tr>
 </table>